Treating premenstrual syndrome (PMS)

 SSRIs, such as fluoxetine and sertraline, are antidepressants that can be taken daily to relieve tiredness, food cravings and sleep problems, and combat depression.

-However, SSRIs also may have negative side effects that could outweigh their benefits, such as nausea, insomnia, headache and loss of libido (less interest in sex).
+However, SSRIs also may have negative side effects that could outweigh their benefits, such as:

 Gonadotrophin-releasing hormone (GnRH) analogues

-Gonadotrophin-releasing hormone (GnRH) analogues are synthetic hormones that create a temporary menopause, and stop your periods by blocking the production of oestrogen and progesterone.
-They are taken as an injection.
+Gonadotrophin-releasing hormone (GnRH) analogues are synthetic hormones that create a temporary menopause and stop your periods by blocking the production of oestrogen and progesterone.
+They're taken as an injection.

 GnRH analogues should only be used in women with severe PMS when all other treatments have failed.
-They often have side effects such as hot flushes, vaginal dryness, loss of libido and osteoporosis (thinning of the bones).
+They often have side effects such as: